AnnaL001/magento_electronics_ecommerce_site/README.md

 # MAGENTO ELECTRONICS ECOMMERCE SITE
-An electronics ecommerce site built using magennto CMS and theme Photos of electronic appliances, used, have been retrieved from the internet(other websites)
+An electronics ecommerce site built using magennto CMS and theme.
+Photos of electronic appliances, used, have been retrieved from the internet(other websites)